Specialist, Advocacy (CA #1920-18)

 - Identify policy success stories, personal stories and potential spokespeople for communications and development teams to highlight internally and externally.

 - Support the cultivation of productive relationships with the media in the market.

-- Participate in local research and outreach for the annual State of Tobacco Control report and maximize media coverage through strategic media outreach.
+- Participate in local research and outreach for the annual State of Tobacco Control and State of the Air signature reports and maximize media coverage through strategic media outreach.

 Administrative and Infrastructure Building